jzhang729/email-validator/README.md

 These can be modified inside of the `client/src/config.js` file as desired.

-Run the npm 'dev' script.
+Run the npm 'dev' script to start the local development server.

+**Please note: Any time you change the .env file, you must restart the server for changes to take effect.**

 ```
 npm run dev